kinire98/Include-md/README.md

 # Include-md
-**Disclaimer: When I did this, I have no idea what I was doing, so the docs are wrong.
-Not going to change them.
-I want to rembember myself how I improved**
-Include-md is a really simple JavaScript library perfect for writing blogs in MarkDown I don't know if this is possible as it uses a node modules and tries to edit the DOM
+Include-md is a really simple JavaScript library perfect for writing blogs in MarkDown I don't know if this is possible as it uses a node modules and tries to edit the DOM.
+Had this idea long ago, and I just wanted to refactor it as an npm package.
 ## How to use it
 To install it, run:
 ```bash